 Progreso is a 40-minute drive from Mérida.
 If you plan to drink on the beach, consider taking an Uber instead — it should take 40 minutes and cost around $15 each way.

 Mayapán ruins and cenotes.
 The Mayapán ruins are close to Mérida (45 minutes — be sure not to drive to the town of Mayapán, which is a different place and further away) and one of the nice things is that you can actually climb them!
 Even the giant pyramid.

 Mayapán is close to several of the best cenotes in Mexico, including Cenote Noh Mozon and Na Yah Cenote, both near the town of Pixyá.
 This tour from Mérida includes both Mayapán and the cenotes of Homún.

 If you skip Izamal on your drive from Valladolíd to Mérida, some of my friends think that Izamal makes the perfect addition to a Mayapán and cenotes trip.

 Uxmal ruins, chocolate museum, and cenotes.
 The UNESCO World Heritage-listed Uxmal ruins are better than Chichén Itzá, in my opinion, and get a fraction of the visitors.
-The chocolate museum is next to the ruins; there are many cenotes you can visit on the way back.
+This tour from Mérida includes the ruins, the chocolate museum next door, and a cenote visit.